 A Few Words on Units

 In principle, you can use any units you want with MPB.
 Maxwell's equations possess an important property--they are scale-invariant.
-See our online textbook, ch.
-2. If you multiply all of your sizes by 10, the solution scales are simply multiplied by 10 likewise while the frequencies are divided by 10.
+See Chapter 2 of [Photonic Crystals: Molding the Flow of Light (second edition)] (http://ab-initio.mit.edu/book).
+If you multiply all of your sizes by 10, the solution scales are simply multiplied by 10 likewise while the frequencies are divided by 10.
 So, you can solve a problem once and apply that solution to all length-scales.
 For this reason, we usually pick some fundamental lengthscale a of a structure, such as its lattice constant (unit of periodicity), and write all distances in terms of that.
 That is, we choose units so that a is unity.
 Then, to apply to any physical system, one simply scales all distances by a.
 This is what we have done in the preceding and following examples.
-This is the default behavior of MPB: the lattice constant is one, and all coordinates are scaled accordingly.
+This is the default behavior: the lattice constant is one, and all coordinates are scaled accordingly.

 As has been mentioned already, nearly all 3-vectors in the program are specified in the basis of the lattice vectors normalized to lengths given by

 Note also that the k-points, as mentioned above, are an exception: they are in the basis of the reciprocal lattice vectors.
-See our online textbook, appendix B. If a given dimension has size
+See Appendix B of Photonic Crystals: Molding the Flow of Light (second edition).
+If a given dimension has size

 no-size, its reciprocal lattice vector is taken to be 2π/a.